niu-gdo/game-developers-library/docs/guides/unity-guides/first-step-series/unity-runner-1.md

 #### Create the UI

-On the *Kill Wall* object, create a new `UI > Canvas`, which serves as a root for all of our UI elements.
+On the *Kill Wall* prefab, create a new `UI > Canvas`, which serves as a root for all of our UI elements.
 In order to make the UI appear in world space, change the Canvas' `Render Mode` to `World Space`.

 Now we can position our canvas, which is wildly too large.
 Reset the `Rect Transform` component (by using the ellipses button in the top right of the component), and change the `width` and `height` to `5`.
 Then, move the canvas so that it is just in front of the Kill Wall's -Z face center `(0, 4, -2.6)`.